On the arithmetic of generalized Fekete polynomials: Galois theory for and .

 \end{prop}

-In \cite{[MTT3]}, we conjectured that the Galois group of $f_{\Delta}(x)$ and $g_{\Delta}(x)$ are as maximal as possible when $D= |\Delta|$ is a prime number (see \cite[Conjecture 4.9, Conjecture 4.13]{[MTT3]}); namely the Galois group of $g_{\Delta}$ is $S_{h_{\Delta}}$ and the Galois group of $f_{\Delta}$ is $(\Z/2\Z)^{h_{\Delta}}\rtimes S_{h_{\Delta}}$.
+In \cite{[MTT3]}, we conjectured that the Galois group of $f_{\Delta}(x)$ and $g_{\Delta}(x)$ are as large as possible when $D= |\Delta|$ is a prime number (see \cite[Conjecture 4.9, Conjecture 4.13]{[MTT3]}); namely the Galois group of $g_{\Delta}$ is $S_{h_{\Delta}}$ and the Galois group of $f_{\Delta}$ is $(\Z/2\Z)^{h_{\Delta}}\rtimes S_{h_{\Delta}}$.
 It is tempting to make a similar conjecture for all discriminant $\Delta$.
 Unfortunately, in our investigation, we found that it is not always the case.
-After some further investigation, we realize that this issue arises from the fact that, occasionally, there is an extra symmetry that puts some constrains on the Galois group of $f_{\Delta}$.
+After some further investigation, we realize that this issue arises from the fact that, occasionally, there is an extra symmetry that puts some constraints on the Galois group of $f_{\Delta}$.
 More specifically, we discover some cases where the discriminant of $f_{\Delta}$ is a perfect square.
-By Corollary \ref{cor:smaller_galois}, the Galois group of $f_{\Delta}$ is contained in the kernel of the map $\Sigma.$ On the other hands, we also find that within the range of our data, it is always the case that the Galois group of $g_{\Delta}(x)$ is $S_{h_{\Delta}}.$ In this section, we provide some extensive data about the Galois groups of $f_{\Delta}(x)$ and $g_{\Delta}(x).$ As in \cite{[MTT3]}, when the Galois group of $f_{\Delta} =(\Z/2\Z)^{h_{\Delta}}\rtimes S_{h_{\Delta}}$, we can detect it by using the following proposition. \begin{prop}(\cite[Proposition 4.14]{[MTT3]}) Let $f(x)$ be a monic reciprocal polynomial with integer coefficients of even degree $2n$.
-Assume that there exists a quadruple of prime numbers $(q_1, q_2, q_3,q_4)$ such that \begin{enumerate} \item $f(x)$ is irreducible in $\F_{q_1}[x]$. \item $f(x)$ has the following factorization in $\F_{q_2}[x]$
+By Corollary \ref{cor:smaller_galois}, the Galois group of $f_{\Delta}$ is contained in the kernel of the map $\Sigma.$ On the other hand, we also find that within the range of our data, it is always the case that the Galois group of $g_{\Delta}(x)$ is $S_{h_{\Delta}}.$ In this section, we provide some extensive data about the Galois groups of $f_{\Delta}(x)$ and $g_{\Delta}(x).$ As in \cite{[MTT3]}, when the Galois group of $f_{\Delta} =(\Z/2\Z)^{h_{\Delta}}\rtimes S_{h_{\Delta}}$, we can detect it by using \cite[Proposition 4.14]{[MTT3]}.
+Similarly, when the Galois group of $g_{\Delta}$ is $S_{h_{\Delta}}$, we can detect it by using \cite[Proposition 4.10]{[MTT3]}.